How to measure the effectiveness of digital marketing campaigns without third-party cookies

 So, actually, the loss of third-party cookies isn’t such a bad thing.
 It means we’ll all have to focus on working with first-party data, which actually has many benefits for agency marketers.

-How do I collect first-party data, then?
+How do I collect first-party data?

 The good thing is you’re probably already collecting a lot of first-party data.